 Are bats blind and do they really get stuck in our hair?
 What’s the most venomous snake in Europe, the one that never attacks first?
 Why is the magpie believed to be among the most intelligent of birds?
 Can we use sea sponges for bathing?
 Do orchids exist only in flower shops, or can these beauties grow in the wild?

-“I am with you, too”, say these plants, mammals, birds, amphibians, reptiles, insects, and marine species.
+“I am also with you”, say these plants, mammals, birds, amphibians, reptiles, insects, and marine species.
 We have presented them at www.biodiverzitet.me using texts, photos, and illustrations, in a lively and interactive way.

 A quiz and a colouring book for the youngest